Ahmed-Arafat10/Git/Git.md

 19. Git reflog :
 ----------------

-- While using git you may lose a commit foe example you used force delete or hard reset or interactinve rebase to squash commits
+- While using git you may lose a commit foe example you used force delete or hard reset or interactive rebase to squash commits
-- In git anything that is commited can be restored, git wont never restore files that were nver in staging are or not commited before
+- In git anything that is commited can be restored, git wont never restore files that were never in staging are or not committed before

-- WHile we are working , git silently records what our head pointer and how does it look like
+- While we are working , git silently records what our head pointer and how does it look like
-- Each time we create a snapshot or switch branchs the reflog is updated
+- Each time we create a snapshot or switch branches the reflog is updated

 - Navigate history of all changes in repo using :
 $ git reflog